onzfonz/comp227/src/content/8/en/part8c.md

 };
 ```

-This would work just fine, but the problem is that the list of possible values for Weather does not necessarily stay in sync with the type definitions if the type is altered.
+This would work OK.
+However, the list of possible values for `Weather` would not automatically stay in sync with *types.ts* `Weather` definitions if we were to change them.
-This is most certainly not good, since we would like to have just one source for all possible weather types.
+This is not good.
+We want just ***one source for all possible weather types***.

 ### Enum

-In our case, a better solution would be to improve the actual `Weather` type.
+In this case, a better solution would be to improve the actual `Weather` type.
-Instead of a type alias, we should use the TypeScript [enum](https://www.typescriptlang.org/docs/handbook/enums.html),
+Instead of a type alias, we should use the TypeScript [**`enum`**](https://www.typescriptlang.org/docs/handbook/enums.html),
 which allows us to use the actual values in our code at runtime, not only in the compilation phase.

 Let us redefine the type `Weather` as follows: